 It was the most incredible of coincidences.
 The door to the dining room burst open and through the door walked the Prince.

-‘William, Henry, I thought I might find you here.’
+‘William, John, I thought I might find you here.’

 The Prince put his arms around the shoulders of his two comrades and the three of them were soon immersed in copious greetings, congratulations and condolences, the latter directed mainly at Henry de Vere, as he had missed the tourney.